Electric Vehicle Infrastructure

 A small EV Infrastructure project team (based within the Climate Change and Energy Team, Infrastructure & Environment Services) is delivering this project and driving other projects and initiatives forward whilst strategically planning for development opportunities.

-The Highland Council currently hosts over 50 EV charge points on the public network around the region.
+We currently host over 90 EV charge points on the public network around the region.

 - Examples of completed works